marvinrusinek/portfolio/README.md

 How to Run locally

 Run ng serve for a dev server.
-Navigate to https://localhost:4000/.
+Navigate to https://localhost:4200/ since the app runs on SSL.
 The app will automatically reload if you change any of the source files.

 How to Run unit tests